- Does a Non-Toxic Kid’s Bedroom Have Any Real Benefits?

 White blood cells, particularly the neutrophils, macrophages, and lymphocytes get credit for the discovery and removal of toxins.
 And after your body (or your child’s) has recovered, the immune system ‘remembers’ how it fought.
 This is why it’s easier to beat many illnesses a second time around.

-Problem is, some bacterias, viruses, and in our case, chemicals have stronger effects on the body than they’re able to fight off.
+Problem is, some bacterias, viruses, and in our case, harmful chemicals have stronger effects on the body than they’re able to fight off.

 This brings us back to Molly Kile’s research…